-- EXCEPTIONAL STRENGTH AND WEAR RESISTANCE
+- EXCEPTIONAL STRENGTH AND DURABILITY

-- RECOMMENDED FOR FLOORING UNDER A PARQUET BOARD
+- RECOMMENDED FOR FLOORING UNDER PARQUET BOARD

 In order to improve the performance of the site and to make it easier to use, cookie files are used.
 Cookies are small pieces of data with which a site can distinguish between new and old site visitors and determine how the site is used, and cookies are necessary for the site to work.